-Therefore, they generally can only be applied directly to the bending in its web plane of the component or its lattice stress components.
+Therefore, they generally can only be applied directly to the bending in its web plane of the component or composed of grid structure type mechanical structural parts.

-They are not suitable to be used in axial compression components or the bending component perpendicular to the web plane, which makes them very limited in the application scope.
+It is not suitable for the axial compression structural parts or the bending structural parts perpendicular to the plane of the web, which makes it very limited in application.

 Due to the reasonable section shape, they can make the steel function better and bear a higher load.